The Chronicles of Prydain: The Castle of Llyr (1966)

 Eighteen months after the end of The Black Cauldron, Eilonwy of the House of Llyr is encouraged to go to the royal court of the Isle of Mona so she may continue her education as a proper princess.
 During her journey, she befriends Prince Rhun.
 Later on, she is kidnapped, leading Taran, Rhun and others to embark on a rescue mission.
 During the adventure, the companions learn more of Eilonwy's magical heritage and find the ruins of her ancestral home.

 Taran Wanderer (1967)

-Three years after The Castle of Llyr, Taran is in love with Eilonwy but afraid he can never marry her if he is of common birth.
+Approximately one year after The Castle of Llyr, Taran has realized he is in love with Eilonwy but is afraid he can never marry her if he is of common birth.
 In the hopes that he might have some noble blood in him, he searches for the truth about his parentage.
 Meanwhile, a human wizard named Morda is raiding the underground realms of the Fair Folk.
 While journeying among the cantrevs and commots of Prydain, Taran increases his knowledge in a variety of skills, maturing greatly along the way and gaining new confidence in himself.